-Gynaecologist and Laparoscopic Surgeon
+Gynaecologist, Pain Medicine Physician and Laparoscopic Surgeon

 Dr Chan completed her medical degree at the University of New South Wales, graduating with Honours in 2010.
 She completed her Obstetrics and Gynaecology training in Toowoomba Base Hospital, Mater Mother’s Brisbane, Liverpool Hospital and the Royal Hospital for Women in Sydney.
-She undertook a fellowship in women’s pain management at the Royal Hospital for Women and is completing further training as a specialist Pain Medicine physician at the Prince of Wales Hospital.
+She undertook a fellowship in women’s pain management at the Royal Hospital for Women and completed further training as a specialist Pain Medicine physician at the Prince of Wales Hospital.

 Publications in major journals